Vision: To be the protein of choice around the world, trusted and respected for our commitment to quality, safety and

 Invest in research, marketing and education programs: Identify high-potential markets and invest in product innovation, research, marketing and education programs that leverage the unique attributes of U.S. beef and beef variety meats.

 Grow Consumer Trust in Beef Production

 Measure, document, improve and communicate the net climate and environmental impact of beef production: Engage scientific experts in addressing the issue of greenhouse gas, creating data around carbon sequestration, and expanding our knowledge of the methane lifecycle.
 Aggressively explore alternatives for reducing methane emissions.
-Determine benchmarks and cultivate opportunities for the beef industry to participate in carbon credit markets and insure credit for current practices.
+Determine benchmarks and cultivate opportunities for the beef industry to participate in carbon credit markets and ensure credit for current practices.

 Educate medical professionals, diet and health experts about beef and beef production: Expand educational outreach programs for professionals in the medical, diet and health communities focused on providing facts about nutrition and beef production.

 Align and collaborate with traditional and non-traditional partners to tell the positive story of beef cattle production: Engage experts in developing fact-based messaging about animal care, beef industry sustainability, beef safety and beef nutrition.
 Identify, train and develop grassroots representatives to serve as trained industry spokespeople.

-Engage positively in the sustainable nutrition conversation: Promote the positive contribution the beef cattle industry makes to nutrient dense, healthy and sustainable food systems with a particular emphasis on who are developing their dietary patterns and preferences.
+Engage positively in the sustainable nutrition conversation: Promote the positive contribution the beef cattle industry makes to nutrient dense, healthy and sustainable food systems with a particular emphasis towards those who are developing their dietary patterns and preferences.